CHC-Computations/Harmonize/README.md

 ### Pre-Indexing

-In the `/import/config.php` folder, there's an additional import configuration file, which includes the path to the `.mrk` files you want to import.
+There is an additional import configuration file in the `/import/config.php` folder.
+Among other things, it contains the path to the mrk files you want to import.

-To initiate pre-indexing, execute the following command:
+To run the pre-indexation, you type the php script /import/pre.read.php in the terminal in the system installation folder (call php /import/pre.read.php in the terminal).
+The script will look through all the attached mrk files and, based on these, create a list of people, places, corporations and events.
+The data in these lists will be enriched (if they do not have) with wikidata identifiers.
+In the browsing process, solr core: wikidata will populate with data taken from wikidata for each of the objects found.
+Then, the selected data for found persons, places, etc will be written to the persons, places, etc collections, and as a side effect, the wikidata collection will be populated with all objects describing the processed data (gender records, occupations, species, etc).

 ```bash
 php /import/pre.read.php